Falcosc/PSVR2-Twitch/README.md

 During playing around with the voices, I found out that Microsoft included a huge amount of Voices in Microsoft Edge to Windows.
 This will become useful as soon as we add the feature of rotating voices to differentiate between chat users.
+Default voices in Safari are the worst I have heard to far, you should install Enhanced/Premium voices on Apple devices to use it.

 If you don't want to wait until your idea gets merged or if you just want to try out some script adjustments, you can just download the files and launch it from your file system instead.